kiith-sa/ICE/doc/html/_sources/modding_reference/component_weapon.txt

+.. _modding_reference/component_weapon:

 ================
 Weapon component
 ================

-Weapon component allows an entity to have weapons which can be used by scripts or the player.
-An entity has 256 weapon *slots*, any of which can contain a weapon.
+Entities with a weapon component can have weapons which can be used by scripts or the player.
+There are 256 weapon *slots*, any of which can contain a weapon.
 Weapons are referenced through these slots by scripts or internal player logic.
-Weapons themselves are specified in separate files, not directly in the component.
+Weapons themselves are defined in separate files.
 To spawn entities (projectiles), weapons use the :ref:`modding_reference/component_spawner`, which is added together with a weapon component if not already present in an entity.

 Example::